winderai/bacalhau-landscape-analysis-benchmarks/benchmark/README.md

 ## Prerequistes

-- ec2 instances running
+- Multiple EC2 instances running
-- multi node setup
 - [Optional] cloudwatch agent running

 Since you're in a multi-node setup, run the benchmarks as `hadoopuser` instead of the default `ubuntu` user.